 - Share photos and use the editor to enhance them with filters and effects.

 - Become part of user groups and communities with interests similar to yours.

 - Play videos and songs.

-Despite its Russian origin, this social network has been translated into dozens of languages, although the iOS application is only available in a few them.
-Luckily enough, one of them is English so we won't having any problems getting used to it.
+Despite its Russian origin, this social network has been translated into dozens of languages, although the iOS application is only available in a few of them.
+Luckily enough, one of them is English so we won't have any problems getting used to it.